-The trailer was released in February 2014 and provides a great insight into the atmosphere created in The Zero Theorem universe.
+The trailer was released in February 2014 and provides a great insight into the atmosphere created in The Zero Theorem universe, with brilliant bright lights reminiscent of an online casino contrasted with dark tones.
 Showing clear influence from Terry Gilliam’s other sci-fi classics Brazil and 12 Monkeys, with the monotone feeling of Brasil and splashes of colour from 12 Monkeys.
-It’s arrival heightened the expectations for the movie and provided Voltage Pictures with the most YoutTube views of any trailer at the time.
+It’s arrival heightened the expectations for the movie and provided Voltage Pictures with the most YouTube views of any trailer at the time.

 Not exactly the most upbeat soundtrack you’re ever going to find in a movie, the music fits perfectly with this near future dystopian tale.
 The one word I would use to describe it is ponderous, it’s hard for your mind not wander to deep and meaningful subjects if you listen to this soundtrack independently from the movie.

-Whilst listening during the movie the movie the soundtrack perfectly reflects the mood of the movie and provides some insight into the emotional state of the main protagonist.
+Whilst listening during the movie, the soundtrack perfectly reflects the mood of the movie whether it uses dulcet tones, melancholy rhythms or more upbeat sequences and provides some insight into the emotional state of the main protagonist.